-- 2nd offense- the student will be asked to leave school for the day and serve a one-day suspension - 3rd offense a meeting might be arranged between the administration and the student's parents to detail a solution to the dress code violation problem.
-Solutions may include a talk with the student and administration, consulting with community organizations and stores to acquire appropriate clothing, etc. The student will be responsible for any missed class work, or missed hours of school (See above, "Attendance"). - 4th offense Unless the student can commit to adhering to the dress code, the student will not be admitted to the school for the remainder of the semester.
+• 2nd offense- the student will be asked to leave school for the day and serve a one-day suspension

+• 3rd offense - a meeting might be arranged between the administration and the student's parents to detail a solution to the dress code violation problem.
+Solutions may include a talk with the student and administration, consulting with community organizations and stores to acquire appropriate clothing, etc. The student will be responsible for any missed class work (See, "Attendance").

+4th offense - Unless the student can commit to adhering to the dress code, the student will not be admitted to the school for the remainder of the semester.